Are Varicose Veins a Sign of Poor Health?

 I was talking to my neighbor this past week, and he noticed he had a few varicose veins down the back of his right calf.
 While he wasn’t terribly concerned about the veins themselves, he was concerned that it may indicate some variation of poor health or poor circulation.
 So, let’s take a moment to look at what varicose veins are, their causes, and if they are a sign of poor health.

 What are varicose veins?

 Let’s start with what a varicose vein is.
 Most of us know them as lumpy, ropy protrusions under the surface of our skin, but did you know that spider veins are varicose veins as well?
 So, what exactly is a varicose vein?
-In a healthy circulatory system, arteries carry oxygen rich blood to all the tissue of the body, while their counterpart, the veins, carry deoxygenated blood back to the lungs to get re-oxygenated.
+In a healthy circulatory system, arteries carry oxygen-rich blood to all the tissue of the body, while their counterpart, the veins, carries deoxygenated blood back to the lungs to get re-oxygenated.
 They do this against gravity using a series of one-way valves and the contraction of your calf muscles while walking.
 When the valves fail, blood flow is no longer able to get out of the leg effectively and begins to pool in your legs, often by your ankles.
 Over time, this pooling and backflow stretches out the vein wall and creates the bulging, twisted veins we have come to associate with varicose veins.

 How do varicose veins affect my health?

 What does this say about your health you ask?
 Great question!

 The major risk factors for varicose veins include: